BrokenSource/ShaderFlow/Readme.md

 <br>

 ## 🔮 Prebuilt Binaries
-Whenever stuff gets more stable, we'll likely release pypi packages so you can just `pip install shaderflow` and run it directly from the source code or prebuilt binaries that you can just download and run `./shaderflow scene.py`
+Whenever stuff gets more stable, we'll likely release PyPI packages so you can just `pip install shaderflow` and run it directly from the source code or prebuilt binaries that you can just download and run `./shaderflow scene.py`

 <br>